openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/04_detect_data_format.rst

 Level 4: Detect Data Format from an Unknown Dataset
 ===================================================

-Datumaro provides a function to detect the format of a dataset before importing data.
-This can be useful in cases where information about the original format of the data has been lost or is unclear.
+Datumaro has a built-in function that allows users to detect the format of a dataset.
+This feature is useful in situations where the original format of the data is unknown or unclear.
-With this function, users can easily identify the format and proceed with appropriate data handling processes.
+By utilizing this function, users can easily determine the format of the data and then proceed with the appropriate data handling processes.

 Detect data format
 ==================